Learning noisy tissue dynamics across time scales

 \textbf{Tissue dynamics as a neural stochastic differential equation.} Very much like a pollen grain in water, biological tissues do not evolve in a deterministic fashion.
 The pollen grain can be described by adding a fluctuating noise to the deterministic equation obtained from Newton's laws.
 The resulting equation is called a stochastic differential equation.
 Here, we model the time evolution of biological tissues by a \textit{neural} stochastic differential equation whose form we sketch using the following pictorial representation: \onecolumngrid

 \twocolumngrid It describes the state ( \state{}) of each cell ( \cell{}) by a set of continuous random variables that can include their position, velocity, and the concentration of certain proteins and genes expressed by the cells globally.
-The peculiar feature of this neural equation is that both terms on the right hand side are neural networks.
+What makes Eq.~\eqref{eq:dyn_eq} a \textit{neural} equation is that both terms on the right hand side are neural networks.
 The neural stochastic differential equation \eqref{eq:dyn_eq} is composed of a deterministic drift \drift, which may arise from a developmental cell fate, and a fluctuating noise \noise{} which needs not be Gaussian because it could be generated by the internal active dynamics of the cell.
 For instance, in the dynamics of fate decision during cell differentiation, the drift term would represent the gene regulatory network capturing the complex dynamics among numerous transcription factors~\cite{Karlebach2008}.
 The noise term would capture the intrinsic stochasticity of chemical reactions in the process of gene expression and DNA binding events of transcription factors.

 In order to describe individual cells proliferating and dying, we encode these discrete data in a graph whose varying connectivity is determined by the time-dependent interaction network.
 The discreteness challenge (first row in Fig. \ref{fig_gwn}B-C) is tackled by choosing the neural network \drift{} in Eq.~\eqref{eq:dyn_eq} to be a graph neural network whose connectivity evolves in time due to cell motion, division, and removal, so the structure of the locality bias is dynamic and informed directly by the data.